jferg0906/Group-8/README.md

 Using Django framework, a specialized python web framework that enables teams to rapidly develop a website that has a clean, modular, and navigable design.

 Languages:
-Using Python to work alongside the Django framework.
+- Using Python to work alongside the Django framework (Back End).
+- Using HTML for website layout and design (Front End).
+- Using CSS for website styling (Front End).